 Julius Nyerere International Airport (JNIA) is the largest and busiest International Airport in Tanzania, located in Dar es Salaam, the largest city in Tanzania.
 The airport is one of the 58 functional government-owned airports and airstrips developed, operated and managed by the Tanzania Airports Authority (TAA).
 JNIA is located about 12 kilometres (7.5 miles) southwest of the city.
 It was formally known as Dar es Salaam International Airport (DIA) before it was renamed in 2006 in honour of Julius Kambarage Nyerere, the first President of the United Republic of Tanzania who died in 1999.
 The airport serves flights to and from different destinations in Africa, Europe and the Middle East.
-Currently, there are three terminals, terminal I which is specific for chartered flights and small aircraft; terminal II for local flights; and terminal three for international flights.
-Terminal III has the capacity of handling up to 6,000,000 passengers annually.
+Currently, there are three terminals, terminal I which is specific for chartered flights and small aircraft; terminal II for Domestic flights, such as to Kilimanjaro International Airport, Zanzibar International Airport, Arusha Airport, Mwanza and other Domestic airports; and terminal three for international flights.
+Terminal III has the capacity to handle up to 6,000,000 passengers annually.

 FROM HUMBLE BEGINNINGS: SEA-PORT AND MKEJE AERODROME